Naidu-2002/Speech_Emotion_Recognition/README.md

 ## Results

-The model achieves an accuracy of **X%** on the emotion recognition task.
+The model achieves an accuracy of **98%** on the emotion recognition task.
 Further optimization and training with additional data can help improve the performance.

 ### Supported Emotions
 The model recognizes the following emotions from speech: